 top of page

-Partners in the Parks Scholarships
+Partners in the Parks & Place as Text Scholarships

 Partners in the Parks is an outdoor experiential learning program coordinated by the National Collegiate Honors Council.
 PITP projects at national parks across the country offer unique opportunities for collegiate honors students and faculty to visit areas of the American landscape noted for their beauty, significance and lasting value.